REAL Women Are Self-Governing

 Whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report, if there be any virtue, and if there be any praise, think on these things. – Philippians 4:8

-Now what do you think about the immediate next item that Titus lists – not slanderers?
-You have just been provided the first criteria of a godly older woman, which is “reverent in behavior,” and that is followed with “not slanderers.”
-God states things in exactly the way He wants us to read them.
+What do you think about the immediate next item that Titus lists – not slanderers?
+You have just been provided the first criteria of a godly older woman, “reverent in behavior,” and that is followed with “not slanderers.”
+Real women are self-governing, which also means they are not gossipers.
+God states things in precisely the way He wants us to read them.
 Think about what Jesus said to the Pharisees –

 Brood of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks. – Matthew 12:34